shimspedy/sengov/content/states/arizona/analise-ortiz/_index.md

 ---
 date: 2024-01-08T11:54:12-05:00
 title: "Analise Ortiz"
-seo_title: "contact Representatives Analise Ortiz"
+seo_title: "contact Representative Analise Ortiz"
 subheader:
-     greeting: Contact Representatives Analise Ortiz
+     greeting: Contact Representative Analise Ortiz
-     description: Analise Ortiz is an American politician, activist, and former journalist who is currently serving as a member of the Arizona House of Representatives for the 24th district.
+     description: Analise Ortiz is an American politician, activist, and former journalist who is currently serving as a member of the Arizona House of Representative for the 24th district.
 She was elected in November 2022 and assumed office on January 9, 2023.
-description: Contact Representatives Analise Ortiz of Arizona.
+description: Contact Representative Analise Ortiz of Arizona.
 Contact information for Analise Ortiz includes email address, phone number, and mailing address.
 image: analise-ortiz.jpeg
 video:
 url:  /states/arizona/analise-ortiz/